sora-suke/MMAU/resource/ReadMe_EN.txt

   ･Giant Crystal Deposit-Large vein of crystal block

-  Please check recipes with NEI or Craft guide.
+  Please check recipes with JEI, NEI or Craft guide.

 *How to install.
- ･Install Forge version 10.13.4.1614 or later.
+ ･Install Forge version 12.18.3.2185 or later.
  ･Enter this jar file in the mods folder.

  ･If you use Curse client,